nats-io/nats-architecture-and-design/adr/ADR-15.md

 The JSAck should be used without modification as the publish subject for the message that ACKs the JetStream message.

-This JSAck encodes some delivery information, such as stream and consumer name, stream sequence, etc..
+This JSAck encodes some delivery information, such as stream and consumer name, stream sequence.

-Some information allowing proper routing in context of multiple accounts and preventing an ACK for an account to ACK a message for the same stream and consumer names in another, were missing.
+It contains information allowing proper routing in context of multiple accounts and preventing an ACK for an account to ACK a message for the same stream and consumer names in another account.

 There are multiple formats of the JSAck.
-Both are a period `.` delimited string.
+Both are a period (`.`) delimited strings.

-The old version contains 9 fields. it must be supported to ensure clients are backward compatible with previous versions of the server:
+Version 1 (v1) contains 9 fields.
+It must be supported to ensure clients are backward compatible with previous versions of the server.

-Going forward Domain and Account Hash are inserted in positions 3 and 4 (one relative) of the old format bringing the number of tokens to 11.
+For Version 2 (v2), Domain and Account Hash are inserted in positions directly after `$JS.ACK.`, bringing the number of tokens to 11.
 There may be additional tokens added in the future.

 You must ensure that your client can support the 9 token version (v1) and versions with 11 or more tokens (v2), as new tokens may be added to the end of the 11 token format.